MicrosoftDocs/DocsLegal-pr.en-MY/DocsLegal/termsofuse.md

 You may need a Microsoft account, Azure Active Directory account or Tech Profile account to access some of the Services.

 **Microsoft Account**.
 Your Microsoft account lets you sign in to products, websites and services provided by Microsoft and some Microsoft partners.
-You can create a Microsoft account by signing up [online](https://signup.live.com/).
+You can [create a Microsoft account by signing up online](https://signup.live.com/).
 Microsoft accounts are subject to the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement/).

 **Azure Active Directory Account**.
 You may have an account with Microsoft through an organisation to which you belong.
 Please contact your organisation’s administrator for information about this account.

 **Tech Profile Account**.
-Your Tech Profile account lets you sign in to the Microsoft Docs website and use the associated services, including free access to learning resources, unblocking achievements, rating, commenting, posting content and using other interactive services.
-You can create a Tech Profile account by creating a username in [Tech Profile](https://techprofile.microsoft.com/) after logging-in with a Microsoft Account or Azure Active Directory Account.
+Your Tech Profile account lets you sign in to the Microsoft Learn website and use the associated services, including free access to training resources, unblocking achievements, rating, commenting, posting content and using other interactive services.
+You can create a Tech Profile account by creating a username in Tech Profile after logging-in with a Microsoft Account or Azure Active Directory Account.

 You agree not to use any false, inaccurate or misleading information when signing up for your Tech Profile account.
 You are entirely responsible for maintaining the confidentiality of your password and account.
 Furthermore, you are entirely responsible for any and all activities that occur under your account.
 You agree to notify Microsoft immediately of any unauthorised use of your account or any other breach of security.
 Microsoft will not be liable for any loss that you may incur as a result of someone else using your password or account, either with or without your knowledge.
 However, you could be held liable for losses incurred by Microsoft or another party due to someone else using your account or password.
 You may not use anyone else's account at any time, without the permission of the account holder.

 If you create a Tech Profile account on behalf of an entity, such as your business or employer, you represent that you have the legal authority to bind that entity to these Terms.
 You cannot transfer your Tech Profile account credentials to another user or entity.
 To protect your account, keep your account details confidential.
 You are responsible for all activity that occurs under your Tech Profile account.

-You may close your Tech Profile Account by accessing your [Tech Profile account settings here](https://techprofile.microsoft.com/edit/).
+You may close your Tech Profile Account by accessing your Tech Profile account settings.

 ## <a name="no-unlawful-or-prohibited-use"></a>No Unlawful or Prohibited Use